jaredhancock31/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 #### EnabledClusterLoggingTypes

 Enables exporting of logs from the Kubernetes control plane to Amazon CloudWatch Logs.
 By default, logs from the cluster control plane are not exported to CloudWatch Logs.
-The valid log types are api, audit, authenticator, controllerManager, and scheduler.
+The valid log types are `api`, `audit`, `authenticator`, `controllerManager`, and `scheduler`.

 _Required_: No